When it comes to protecting your family from intruders and burglars, it’s wise to have as many layers of protection as possible.

 Surprisingly, glass break detection is a critical element of home security that many overlook.
 In this article, you’ll learn all about glass break detectors and why they are an essential part of your complete home security system.

-What are glass break detectors?
+What is a glass break sensor?

 A glass break detector (or glass break sensor) is a particular type of detector that sounds an alarm when glass is broken.
 Glass break detectors are a critical part of a full security system alongside motion sensors, window sensors, and door sensors.

-How do glass break detectors work?
+How do glass break sensors work?

 The Vivint glass break protector integrates with your Vivint Smart Home security system, and you can easily monitor it through your Vivint SkyControl™ Panel or directly from your smartphone.
-Glass break detectors are one of many security features covered by 24x7 security monitoring.
+Glass break sensors are one of many security features covered by 24x7 security monitoring.

 While you may think door sensors, window sensors, and motion sensors are sufficient to keep intruders out, you could be very wrong.
 If an intruder breaks your sliding door or window, for example, they can gain entry into your home, undetected, without ever setting off an alarm.
-Glass break detectors provide that extra layer of security for the whole window.
+Glass break detectors provide that extra layer of security for the whole door and window.

-Where should you install glass break detectors?
+Where should you install glass break sensors?